HathorNetwork/rfcs/text/0000-merged-mining-with-bitcoin.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Block size increases by at lease 211 bytes in the case there is an AuxPOW, and we have one less valid value for `nonce`.
+Block size increases by at least 148 bytes when there is an AuxPOW.
 Although this could be reduced by 4 bytes (is it even significant?) when using the version field to indicate the presence of AuxPOW.

 It is somewhat a double-edged sword to make it easier for the mining community to easily pour hash-power into the Hathor Network, because while we want to